Vital Records Online

 Order with confidence

-Learn how to order Nebraska birth certificates from the Nebraska Department of Health and Human Services (NDHHS) Office of Vital Records.
+Learn how to order Nebraska birth certificate from the Nebraska Department of Health and Human Services (NDHHS) Office of Vital Records.
 The state fee for each birth certificate is $17.00, including additional copies, and the current processing time is a minimum of 15 business days.
 Expedited processing takes 1 to 2 business days.
 Authorized individuals who may request a Nebraska birth certificate include the person on record and their parents, children, or spouse.

-You can now order Nebraska birth certificates through VRO’s online filing service.
-VRO offers a secure and simple way to order birth certificates.
+You can now order Nebraska birth certificate through VRO’s online filing service.
+VRO offers a secure and simple way to order birth certificate.
 We handle the entire application process, ensuring accuracy and ease.
 Your application is securely delivered to the Nebraska Department of Health and Human Services (NDHHS) for processing, allowing them to issue and mail your birth certificate to you.
 You can place the order yourself in person or by mail through the NDHHS by following the specific steps and meeting certain requirements.
 Before beginning the application process, reviewing the requirements, costs, eligibility, and processing times is essential.

 Person ordering a birth certificate with a phone using VRO